Real Estate Wire Fraud

 Can Money Lost Be Recovered?

-Losing money in a real estate fraud scam can be devastating.
+Losing money in a real estate fraud scam can be devastating,- it can feel similar to discovering your bank account has been hacked.
 Thousands of dollars can be stolen along with losing any real estate assets you were hoping to purchase.
 While it is possible to recover money lost in a real estate wire fraud scam, the process is extremely complex.

 Recovering funds is largely dependent on speed.
 The sooner financial institutions are notified of fraudulent transactions, the better their chances of reversing or canceling the transfer.
 Once the money transfer is deposited into the recipient’s account, the transaction is almost impossible to reverse.
 There are other factors that heavily influence the success of recovering lost funds.